 Storing Your Stroller Safely

-If you have both a regular and jogging stroller, then you’d need to make sure that you have space to store them both.
+If you have both regular and jogging strollers, make sure that you have space to store them both.
 The last thing you want is someone walking into one of them, or hurting a toe by kicking it as they walk past it.